Differentially Private High-Dimensional Approximate Range Counting, Revisited: Improving the Top-1 Data Structure

 \section{Improving the \texttt{Top-1} Data Structure}

 In this section we propose two improvements of \texttt{Top-1}.
-With \texttt{CloseTop-1} we get rid off the assumption of $n\to \infty$,\footnote{We observe that, although the time and space complexities are expressed in big-O notation (i.e., with a notation asymptotic in $n$), the correctness of this algorithm does not require large $n$ values, while this was the case for \texttt{Top-1}.} while with \texttt{TensorCloseTop-1} we reduce the pre-processing time to $d\cdot n^{1+o(1)}$, the space to $O(d\cdot n)$, and an expected query time to at most $d\cdot n^{\rho + o(1)}$.
+With \texttt{CloseTop-1} we get rid of the assumption of $n\to \infty$,\footnote{We observe that, although the time and space complexities are expressed in big-O notation (i.e., with a notation asymptotic in $n$), the correctness of this algorithm does not require assuming a limiting distribution for the concomitants, while this was the case for \texttt{Top-1}.} while with \texttt{TensorCloseTop-1} we reduce the pre-processing time to $d\cdot n^{1+o(1)}$, the space to $O(d\cdot n)$, and obtain an expected query time of $d\cdot n^{\theta + o(1)}$.
 In addition, we discuss how \texttt{TensorCloseTop-1} can solve the $(r,c)$-ANN in the Euclidean space in Appendix \ref{appendix: Embedding into the Euclidean sphere}.
-These improvements do not alter the core of the data structure, allowing them to be utilized for DP-ANNC as discussed in the previous section.
+These improvements do not alter the core of the data structure (a hash table of points with a \texttt{search} function), allowing them to be utilized for DP-ANNC as discussed in the previous section.